-My second novel, The Mansion – A Septuagenarian Thriller, was published by KDP on February 10, 2021.
-If you enjoyed my first book, The Septuagenarian – An R-Rated Thriller, you will want to follow the further adventures of the Septuagenarian, his friend Brenda LeHane (the Beautiful Black Lady), and his dog Bebe, as they struggle for survival against the unspeakable evils that lurk inside and under a mysterious mansion in the Scott Valley.
+The Mansion – A Septuagenarian Thriller, my second novel, follows the further adventures of the Septuagenarian, his friend Brenda LeHane (the Beautiful Black Lady), and his dog Bebe.
+Published in February 2021, the story tells of their struggle for survival against the unspeakable evils that lurk inside and under a mysterious mansion in the Scott Valley, a remote region of the mountains of northern California.
+READ MORE.

 And, now, a plug for my son, also named Bob Kaster.
 On March 1, 2021, Bob and his partner Keith opened their new wine and tapas bar in Midtown Atlanta, Georgia, El Viñedo Local, featuring wines and cuisine inspired by South America’s emerging wine culture and sumptuous culinary pairings.
 Check out their website at http://elvinedolocal.com.